-Cross reference: School Development Plan 2020 - 2021
+Cross reference: School Development Plan 2019 - 2020

-1.2 To ensure teachers have the knowledge, skills and understanding to deliver the curriculum, whether the children are at school, at home or a mixture of both, adapting where necessary to meet the needs of individual learners.
+1.2 To ensure teachers have the knowledge, skills and understanding to deliver the full curriculum, adapting where necessary to meet the needs of individual learners.

-1.3 Ensure the majority of all pupils in all year groups are on track to meet age-related (ARE) expectations in reading, writing and maths combined (GLD in EYFS), including supporting catch-up from the impact of coronavirus, where necessary.
+1.3 Ensure the majority of all pupils in all year groups are on track to meet age-related (ARE) expectations in reading, writing and maths combined (GLD in EYFS).